 Withdrawals are painful because your body is used to the substances you’re abusing.
 When your body is used to having something in its system and it suddenly disappears it stresses your body out.
-This stress is associated with withdrawal syndrome.
+This stress is associated with drug or alcohol withdrawal syndrome.
 Withdrawal syndrome is a set of symptoms that occur when you decrease or stop drinking or using drugs after using the substance[s] for a period of time.

 Symptoms of alcohol withdrawal can start as soon as 4 hours after stopping or cutting down drinking.
 Alcohol withdrawal symptoms range from mild to life threatening and can last several days.